NIEM/NIEM.github.io/json/primer/whatis/index.md

 an ANSI standard that is used for machine-to-machine communication data between alarm monitoring companies and 911 centers.
-Its data format is NIEM-conforming and was created through the NIEM process, but sSoftware developers building applications for the protocol do not have to know or care about that.
+Its data format is NIEM-conforming and was created through the NIEM process, but software developers building applications for the protocol do not have to know or care about that.
 They only have to produce or consume data that conforms to the specification.

 The next level of NIEM use is to reuse NIEM components for one portion of a data resource.
-This treats the NIEM model as just another data vocabulary among others such as Dublin Core and schema.org.
+This treats the NIEM model as just another data vocabulary among others, such as Dublin Core and schema.org.

 Scientists and developers may create their own NIEM-based specification to document a data resource they produce.
 In this case